ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ## Mocking Functions

 Ballerina test framework provides the capability to mock a function.
-Using the mocking feature you can easily mock a function in a module that you are testing or a function of an imported module.
+Using the mocking feature, you can easily mock a function in a module that you are testing or a function of an imported module.
 This feature will help you to test your Ballerina code independently from other modules and functions.

 ### Mocking an imported function

-The function specified with the **_@test:Mock {} _**annotation will be considered as a mock function that gets triggered every time the original function is called.
+The function specified with the **_@test:Mock {} _** annotation will be considered as a mock function that gets triggered every time the original function is called.
 The original function that will be mocked should be defined using the following annotation value fields.

-*   ***moduleName*** : "&lt;moduleName&gt;" - Name of the module where the function to be mocked resides in.
-If the function is within the same module, this can be left blank or “.”
-(No module) can be passed.
-If the function is in a different module, but within the same project, just passing the module name will suffice.
-For functions in completely seperate modules, the fully qualified module name must be passed, which includes the orgName and the version. ie. orgName/module:version.
-For native function, the ballerina module needs to be specified.
+*   ***moduleName*** : "&lt;moduleName&gt;" - Name of the module in which the function to be mocked resides in.
+If the function is within the same module, this can be left blank or “.” (no module) can be passed.
+If the function is in a different module but within the same project, just passing the module name will suffice.
+For functions in completely separate modules, the fully-qualified module name must be passed, which includes the `orgName` and the `version` (i.e., `orgName/module:version`).
+For native functions, the Ballerina module needs to be specified.
 *   ***functionName*** : "&lt;functionName&gt;" - Name of the function to be mocked.

 Mocking an imported function will apply the mocked function to every instance of the original function call.
-It is not limited to the test file where it is being mocked.
+It is not limited to the test the file, which is being mocked.

 ***Example:***